wwittmer/unicens-linux-daemon/cfg/README.md

 	 - Integer value between 10 ...
 64.
 	 - Value must be even.
 	 - Channel address 0 is unused.
-	 - Channel addresses 2 & 4 are reserved for control channel.
+	 - Channel addresses 2 & 4 are reserved for the control channel.
-	 - Channel addresses 6 & 8 are reserved for asynchronous Ethernet channel.
+	 - Channel addresses 6 & 8 are reserved for the asynchronous channel.
  - Bandwidth="..."
 	 - The number of bytes transferred within 48 kHz (See 2.1).
 	 - The MediaLB Port can be configured with different speed rates (See 9.2).
 Depending on the chosen speed, the bandwidth must be in a certain range: